DuPage County assistance programs.

 Get financial help, and learn where to apply for grants or loans for paying bills.
 Funds from charities, the government, and even churches in DuPage County can help struggling families with their rent, energy bills, medical costs, mortgage, and more.
 Everything from job programs to bus or gas vouchers, day care, and other financial aid is offered.
 Or try a charity in the region for free basic items, whether that is school supplies or educational materials, school lunches, Christmas gifts, or clothes for kids and seniors.
 Many resources are listed below.

 The People's Resource Center, which is located in Naperville, provides a variety of assistance programs to families in DuPage County and Chicago.
 They help immigrants, families in poverty, and those in a financial crisis among others.

 The center offers largest food assistance program and pantry in the northern Illinois region.
 They have a free clothes closet, provide mortgage help and rent assistance, and also offer homeless prevention services so that people in need do not lose their housing.
 Find additional mortgage assistance.

 But the list goes on.
 They offer literacy and basic education assistance programs.
-They also have programs to help empower people who have some sort of barrier in their lives, such as late bills, that keeps from being able to get out of poverty.
+They also have programs to help empower people who have some sort of barrier in their lives, such as late bills or lack of education, that keeps from being able to get out of poverty.
 They even offer such aid by refurbishing donated computers and distribute the free computers in the community.
 They provide job assistance and training programs.
-Last, but not least, they also provide have art programs to assist both adults and children with expressing themselves.
+Last, but not least, they also provide programs to assist both adults and children with expressing themselves as they work towards long term self-sufficiency.
 Phone (630) 682-5402, or get details on programs from People's Resource Center.

 Health and medical care services